natbibi/popcorn/README.md

 3. Install and add config for @apollo/client dependencies - wrap ApolloProvider around App
 4. Add basic styling to layout components
 5. Create three responsive columns using grid and flex for sidebar, feed and right sidebar
+6. Prepare files and config for deployment
-6. Fetch data from apollo-client using graphQL, map, and render in Posts component
+7. Fetch data from apollo-client using graphQL, map, and render in Posts component
-7. WIP: Authed users can see and use CreatePost component to make a new post
+8. WIP: Authed users can see and use CreatePost component to make a new post
 9. Add like post, delete post and create route match page for a single post
+10. Add create comment and delete comments on a post

 ### api
 1. Set up apollo-server w/ express.js and config for graphQL